JetBrains/resharper-devguide/Extensions/PlatformVersioning.md

 | 2018.1            | Wave 12      |
 | 2018.2            | Wave 182     |

-> **NOTE** There is no Wave 10 for ReSharper.
-Wave 10 was used internally for a Rider release that merged and synchronised the ReSharper and Rider release processes and branches.

 Previous versions of the .net tools were intended to be built and distributed on their own timescales.
 Each product shared common code via source, and could be installed separately, and updated at any time.
 In practice, however, because dotCover and dotTrace need to integrate with ReSharper's test runner, a new version of ReSharper would require a simultaneous release of other .net tools, removing a large reason for the independence of the tools.

 The ReSharper Platform is a shared binary platform for all of the .net tools, so it is an explicit dependency.
 When the Platform updates, all Products must also be updated.
 Nothing has changed for the end user here.
 It is now a more explicit and manageable dependency.
 Since all Products must be updated at the same time, the combination of the versions is known as a "Wave".
 The desire is to provide new "Wave" releases on a predictable schedule.